89 Days of Summer

 And then you finally find it- that light.
 And you’re overwhelmed by a sense of gratitude, a sense of peace- like it was worth it in the end.
 And I think that’s what makes it beautiful.
 I think that’s what makes it cathartic.
 That moment- no matter how brief it seems, no matter how quickly it flutters past- it’s there and it’s beautiful.

 I think that's how I felt- after reflecting anyway.
 It's what happens when you invest in something that's meaningful and you somehow see it through to the end.
-You can finally see clearly the relationships you've built and you're like 'that meant something'.
-So from now on, I’m going to make the effort to hold on to every beautiful thing this part of my life has to offer.
-In hindsight, just knowing I waded through without giving in is pretty enlightening too- even if I'm the only one that chooses to believe it.
+I think that’s what I’m going strive to do.
+I’m going to make the effort to hold on to every beautiful thing this part of my life has to offer.
+In hindsight, just knowing I waded through without giving in is pretty beautiful- even if I'm the only one that chooses to believe it.

 Summer’s nearly over now.
 I started writing this piece months and months ago and discarded it somewhere in both my drive and the hoarded corridors of my conscience.
 I’ve learnt a lot about myself since those sixteen year olds walked out my door for that final time.
 I’ve grown up much more than I ever thought I would.
 I guess life experiences do that to you.
 I'm also a little exhausted again, but I know that everything passes just like it always has.
 I know that with every hardship is ease, even if I can’t see it at the time.
 And I know that with every goodbye that I’ve said to someone this summer, I’ve learnt a lesson from them- even if our paths are not meant to cross again.